Calle-Lundqvist/StarcraftBW_bot/README.md

 # Starcraft BroodWar bot.
 Project in KTH course DD2438.
-We (me and Minghua Lu) were group 5.
+We (me and Minghua Lu  [minghualu](https://github.com/minghualu)) were group 5.
 Our task was to program a bot to play Starcraft: Brood War and play a tournament against the other groups in the course.
 We managed to win all of our games in the final.

 ## Abstract from the report